JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 * Took place outside BA2210.
 * Team members present: Grant, Asher, Benson, Pablo, Jay.
 * Notes:
-  * Discussed final details on documentation.
+  * Discussed final details on documentation, API design.

+#### Meeting 5 (Wednesday, October 17, 2018) [4PM - 5PM]:
+* Took place during CSC302 tutorial in room BA2175.
+* Team members present: Grant, Asher, Benson, Pablo, Jay.
+* Notes:
-  * Discussed API design.
+  * Discussed documentation, API.

 ## Project Methodology
 We will be using Scrum with Kanban via Github's Projects feature.
 Due to the experimental nature of the project, the numerous unforeseen challenges should be best tackled with a flexible approach.
 Scrum allows rapid responses to change and will keep the team on the same page with regular meetings.